 If you are experiencing pain in the coccyx that is keeping you from your favorite activity, Dr. Shaun Lehmann and Dr. Curtis Fandrich at Houston Spine & Sports Medicine are ready to help you.
 Our physicians have years of experience diagnosing and treating Coccydynia.
 During your initial visit our physicians will complete a physical exam, gather medical history related to your condition, and determine if any diagnostic testing is needed.
 Advanced ultrasound imaging is available in our office to visualize the coccyx bone and aid in your diagnosis and treatments options.
 Our physicians will then review your diagnosis, answer your questions, and discuss which treatment options best fit your specific condition.

 Many of your activities of daily life require sitting, so pain and injury to the coccyx can be quite bothersome and frustrating.

-Non-surgical Treatment for Coccydynia Pain in Houston
+Non-surgical Treatment for Coccydynia Pain

 Our physicians at Houston Spine & Sports Medicine are dedicated to treating musculoskeletal disorders, such as Coccydynia, with nonsurgical treatments that help restore the natural healing process of your body.
 Rarely are surgical procedures required for Coccydynia.
 Dr. Curtis Fandrich and Dr. Shaun Lehmann are well versed and have years of experience with the different advanced nonsurgical treatments including prolotherapy, platelet rich plasma (PRP) and musculoskeletal therapeutic laser.
 Call today for your appointment to start you on your path to improvement.